Advanced search

 RELAY was a global, randomised, double-blind, phase 3 study of Cyramza plus erlotinib versus placebo plus erlotinib that randomised (1:1) 449 previously untreated patients with metastatic non-small cell lung cancer (NSCLC) with epidermal growth factor receptor (EGFR) exon 19 deletion or exon 21 (L858R) activating mutations at study entry.
 Eligible patients were ECOG PS 0 or 1.
 Patients with CNS metastases or known T790M EGFR mutations at baseline were excluded from the study.
 Patients at a high risk of bleeding, cardiovascular events, including those who had experienced any arterial thrombotic event within 6 months of enrolment, were also excluded from the study.

 Demographics and baseline characteristics were balanced between arms.
 77 % of patients were Asian and 22 % were Caucasian.
 Patients treated with Cyramza plus erlotinib experienced a statistically significant improvement in progression-free survival (PFS) compared to patients treated with placebo plus erlotinib (Table 12).
 Consistent results were observed across subgroups including exon 19 deletions and exon 21 (L858R) substitution, age, race (Caucasian HR: 0.618, Asian HR: 0.638), smokers and never smokers.
-Overall survival data were immature at the time of the final PFS analysis (17.6 % maturity).
+Overall survival data were immature at the time of the primary PFS analysis (17.6 % maturity).
 RELAY efficacy results are shown in Table 12 and Figure 6.

 Table 12: Summary of efficacy data in RELAY – Intent to treat (ITT) population